janko/janko.io/_posts/2018-01-08-better-file-uploads-with-shrine-direct-uploads.md

 ```

 I find using a generic JavaScript library much more future-proof than relying
-on homegrown solutions like what [Refile][refile javascript] or
+on homegrown solutions such as the ones that [Refile][refile javascript] and
 [ActiveStorage][activestorage javascript] offer.
 That's why Shrine doesn't come
 with its own JavaScript; it can be convenient when you want to get up and
-running quickly, but it could never match the features and stability of a
+running quickly, but it could never match the power and stability of a library
-library that's maintained by the whole JavaScript community.
+that's maintained by the whole JavaScript community.

 ## Theory